Skip to main content

 • Or the optional DIGEST: Base64-encoded string of desired digest to start at in specified partition.

-Note: when using multiple partition filters, each partition filter is a single scan call and cannot be parallelized with the parallel option.
-To have more parallelizability, you can either break up the partition filters, or run a backup using only one partition filter.
+When using multiple partition filters, each partition filter is a single scan call and cannot be parallelized with the parallel option.
+For more parallelizability, break up the partition filters or run a backup using only one partition filter.

 When backing up only a single partition range, the range is automatically divided into parallel segments of near-equal size, each of which is backed up in parallel.